vifo/SublimePerlTidy/README.markdown

 * Implement automatic tidying of Perl files upon save.
 Until then, [SublimeOnSaveBuild](https://github.com/alexnj/SublimeOnSaveBuild) might be an option to achieve this.

-* Add user setting to control precedence of perltidy options over perltidyrc contents.

 ## Changes

-### v0.1.1 - 2012-12-19 20:15:00 +0100
+### v0.2.0 2012-12-20 09:45:00 +0100

 Cygwin support added.
 Tests added.
 Settings now reloaded on each PerlTidy run.

+* Added automatic detection of perltidy in default installations of Strawberry Perl/ActivePerl/Cygwin under Windows. (vifo)
-* Using Perl under Cygwin is now supported.
+* Running Perl/perltidy under Cygwin is now supported.
 PerlTidy will set required environment variables, if running on Windows, so we won't get any warnings from Cygwin/Perl (i.e. LANG="C" and CYGWIN+="nodosfilewarning"). (vifo)
+* User setting "perltidy_options_take_precedence" added.
+If set to "true", which is the default, options from user setting "perltidy_options" will take precedence over options found in perltidyrc files. (vifo).
 * Settings are now reloaded on each run of PerlTidy. (vifo)
 * Refactored most of the code and moved it to perltidy/helpers.py, so we can test it, without mocking too much. (vifo)